Tech

 5 Reasons Why Your Phone Is Slower Than Usual

 Why my phone is slower?
-So, your phone has been running slower lately, which have you thinking you probably need to start searching for the latest device on the market.
+So, your phone has been running slower lately, which has you thinking you probably need to start searching for the latest device on the market.
 However, you don’t have to turn to a new phone just yet.
 There are several fixable reasons why your phone is slower than usual.

 Background Refresh